Insanity Reviews: Max Cardio Conditioning

 I am currently in the recovery week following the first month of insanity.
 After I finish this program, I wanted to start P90x but I’m worried about if I’ll be able to keep up with the resistance training aspect of it being that I haven’t done resistance training in quite some time.
 I was considering starting some resistance training on my own for a few months to build myself up and then do P90x.
 Should I do that or just jump right into p90x.

-If you want to, do the first week using just half of the weight workout.
+I would jump right in to P90X.
+If you took on Insanity, you can take the X too. 🙂 If you want to, do the first week using just half of the weight workout.
 Get a feel for it, and see how you feel.
 Then jump up to the full length the 2nd week.
 You want to push yourself, but you want to be smart as well.
 Don’t cause injury by trying to do too much too soon.
 I think you will be fine.
 We give free coach support for our customers, so if you want to take us up on that, just make the purchase from our store.
 Good luck!!
 Let us know how your last month of Insanity goes.

 Hi,

 Wife and I started this program together and are in our 5th (recovery) week.
 Her cardio/abs were better than mine when we started and I was better on the strength exercises.
 I have seen vast improvements and trimming down like never before.
 My wife started without being able to do a single push-up (started doing push up moves on knees) she can now complete the push-up jacks in proper form.
-Looking forward to the the next four weeks, then repeat
+Looking forward to the the next four weeks, then repeat 🙂

 John, CONGRATS to you and your wife.
 I’m excited to see such positive results.
 The next 4 weeks will push you, stay with it, and then come back and tell us more great news!